Amphibian Deformities *

 A middle school class in rural Le Sueur, Minnesota stumbled upon a large population of deformed leopard frogs in the summer of 1995 while on a biology field trip (Souder 2000).
-Their teacher contacted the Minnesota Pollution Control Agency, who later determined that 30 to 40 percent of the frogs in Ney Pond, the pond where the middle school class was, were deformed.
+Their teacher contacted the Minnesota Pollution Control Agency, who later determined that 30 to 40 percent of the frogs found by the middle schoolers, in Ney Pond, were deformed.
 This episode shocked the public and news of the deformed frogs in Minnesota spread all across the country.
 At the same time, amphibian biologists were discovering that amphibian deformities were not just occurring in Minnesota, but that reports of mass deformities were coming in from around the world (Kiesecker et al. 2004).

 Figure 1.
 (Right) Northern leopard frog (Rana pipiens) with dual bony triangles in the tibiofibula of the right hindlimb.
 Note also the mirror image duplication of the right foot (©Pieter Johnson).
 (Left) R. pipiens with two extra hind limbs extending ventrally from pelvic girdle (©Pieter Johnson).